awsdocs/amazon-athena-user-guide/doc_source/querying-apache-logs.md

-# Querying Apache Logs Stored in Amazon S3<a name="querying-apache-logs"></a>
+# Querying Apache logs stored in Amazon S3<a name="querying-apache-logs"></a>

-You can use Amazon Athena to query [Apache HTTP Server Log Files](https://httpd.apache.org/docs/2.4/logs.html) stored in your Amazon S3 account\.
-This topic shows you how to create table schemas to query Apache [Access Log](https://httpd.apache.org/docs/2.4/logs.html#accesslog) files in the common log format\.
+You can use Amazon Athena to query [Apache HTTP Server log files](https://httpd.apache.org/docs/2.4/logs.html) stored in your Amazon S3 account\.
+This topic shows you how to create table schemas to query Apache [Access log](https://httpd.apache.org/docs/2.4/logs.html#accesslog) files in the common log format\.

 Fields in the common log format include the client IP address, client ID, user ID, request received timestamp, text of the client request, server status code, and size of the object returned to the client\.